 I. The purely vicarious quality of our Saviour's work refers only to the world or the race.
-Christ in His Person is the Son of man ; and, as the new Adam, the Head and Summary of mankind, stands in the stead of all whom He represents.
+Christ in His Person is the Son of man: and, as the new Adam, the Head and Summary of mankind. stands in the stead of all whom He represents.
 All that He is and does and suffers He is and does and suffers for the entire human family.
 Adam represented all, the multitude who were not in existence save in him; our Lord represented the same, who were not in existence save in Him.
-Before men were in being He assumed a universal relation to them, and that must have been strictly vicarious.
-The preposition avtí, instead of, is Matt. xx. used by our Lord in a saving which must rule all others : The Son of Man came not to be ministered unto, but to minister, and to give His life a ransom for many; where the many are the all, St. Paul employs $i\pi\epsilon{\rho}$: If one died for all, then were all dead, or, rather.
-2 Cor. v. all died; both, united and strengthened, are used by him again at the close of his teaching, in a sentence which condenses more of the substance of the doctrine than any other : For there is one 1 Tim. ii.
-God, and one Mediator between God and men, the Man Christ Jesus ; who gave Himself a ransom for all, to be testified in due time : artiλύτρον ὑπέρ πάντων, both the word and the construction being unique in Greek literature.
-The idea of substitution is stamped deeply here; and in this its most forcible expression in the New Testament the vicarious universality is stated in three ways : the Person is MAN, for men; He is a ransom FOR ALL; and the context admits no limitation, as the intercession was demanded for 1 Tim. ii. all men, and of God who will have all men to be saved.
+Before men were in being He assumed a universal relation to them, and that must Matt. xx. have been strictly vicarious.
+The preposition drti, instead of, is used by our Lord in a saving which must rule all others: The Son of Man came not to be ministered unto, but to minister, and to give His life a ransom for many; where the many are the all, St. Paul employs ὑπέρ: If one died for all, then were all dead, or, rather, all died; both, united and strengthened, are used by him again at the close of his teaching, in a sentence which condenses more of the substance of the doctrine than any other: For there is one God, and one Mediator between God and men, the Man Christ Jesus; who gave Himself a ransom for all, to be testified in due time: artiλύτρον ὑπὲρ πάντων, both the word and the construction being unique in Greek literature.
+The idea of substitution is stamped deeply here; and in this its most forcible expression in the New Testament the vicarious universality is stated in three ways: the Person is MAN, for men; He is a ransom FOR ALL; and the context admits no limitation, as the intercession was demanded for

+1 Tim. ii.
+5, 6.